astrdbyo/readme-playground/README.md

 [← Back to Main README](../README.md)

-## Development Rules

 ## Inventory Service

 ### Overview

-Inventory Service is a downstream business service in Intcrews Hub for managing company asset lifecycle.
+Inventory Service is a **downstream business service** in Intcrews Hub for managing company asset lifecycle.
+It consumes trusted execution context from API Gateway and Access Service.

 This service is designed for multiple internal stakeholders: